Intemnets-Lab/VANET-Broadcast-Protocol/README.md

 # VANET Broadcast Protocol
  VBP

-VANET Broadcast Protocol (VBP) is a multi-hop routing protocol made for vehicular communications.
+VANET Broadcast Protocol (VBP) is a multi-hop routing protocol made for vehicular networks.
 It is built on top of an open source network simulator tool called [ns-3](https://www.nsnam.org/about/).

 ### Installation